pchemguy/SQLite-ICU-MinGW/Embedding Extensions/SQLite Packed BLOB Extension/Pytest SQLite SQL Testing.md

 13. The SQLite connection is always closed.
 14. The code remains a single maintainable Python module with clearly separated logical layers.

----
----

-## 📗 Pytest SQLite Testing

-> [!NOTE] Prompt
->
-> I am changing approach.
-The first implementation of the testing system will focus solely on testing via SQL.
-This scope mean that this testing can be fully implemented via pytest.
-I will directly replace the copy of sqlite3.dll used by Python with the target built copy.